rust-lang/mdBook/guide/src/format/configuration/general.md

   key in the configuration file.
 - **language:** The main language of the book, which is used as a language attribute `<html lang="en">` for example.
   This is also used to derive the direction of text (RTL, LTR) within the book.
-  When `search-non-english` feature is enabled, this may change the behavior of the search functionality provided by the HTML renderer.
+  When it is specified to a non-English language, an alternative indexing / searching strategy would be applied to the search functionality provided by the HTML renderer.
+  When `search-non-english` feature is enabled, additional language-specific search support may kick in.
 - **text-direction**: The direction of text in the book: Left-to-right (LTR) or Right-to-left (RTL).
 Possible values: `ltr`, `rtl`.
   When not specified, the text direction is derived from the book's `language` attribute.